Learning Active Constraints to Efficiently Solve Linear Bilevel Problems: Application to the Generator Strategic Bidding Problem: Solving Bilevel Problems

 Bilevel problems are optimization problems in which constraints are in part defined by another optimization problem.
 One common example in the fields of economics and game theory is Stackelberg games, in which one player, the leader, anticipates the decision of the other agents, or followers, and decides on its strategy accordingly.
 They can be formulated as:

-where $x \in R^n $ and $y \in R^m $.
-Equations \eqref{lowerobj} to \eqref{lowerineq} describe the embedded problem, referred to as lower-level or follower problem.
-The lower-level objective function is $f(x,y)$ and $h(x,y)$ and $g(x,y)$ are the lower-level constraints.
+where $x \in \mathbb{R}^n $ and $y \in \mathbb{R}^m $.
+Equations~\eqref{lowerobj}~to~\eqref{lowerineq} describe the embedded problem, referred to as lower-level or follower problem.
+The lower-level objective function is $f(x,y)$, and $h(x,y)$ and $g(x,y)$ are the lower-level constraints.
 The dual variables associated with these equality and inequality constraints respectively are $\lambda$ and $\mu$. $F(x,y)$ is the objective function of the global problem, called upper-level or leader problem. $H(x,y)$ and $G(x,y)$ are the upper-level constraints.
-The variables under $x$ are decision variables to the upper-level problem and parameters in the lower-level problem.
-On the other hand, $y$, stands for the decision variables of the lower-level problem. \\
+The variables collected in $x$ are decision variables to the upper-level problem and parameters in the lower-level problem.
+On the other hand, $y$ stands for the decision variables of the lower-level problem.

-The problem is non-linear and intractable, due to equation \eqref{lowerobj}.
+The problem is non-linear and intractable, due to Equation~\eqref{lowerobj}.
 In order to be solved, it can be reformulated as a one-level problem.
-The most common approach, under the condition that the lower-level problem is convex and regular, is to replace the problem with its Karush-Kuhn-Tucker conditions (KKTs).
+The most common approach, under the condition that the lower-level problem is convex and regular, is to replace it with its Karush--Kuhn--Tucker conditions (KKTs).
 The following problem is obtained: